New oyster bar headed to former Banana Cabana on Isle of Palms

 In its place will come a tenant that's no stranger to the building.

-Ken Vedrinski, who owns the upstairs Italian seafood restaurant Coda del Pesce, has leased the 2,400-square-foot site and plans to open an oyster bar, according to Jim Moring of Restaurant Brokers.info, a subsidiary of real estate firm The Commonweath Co.
+Ken Vedrinski, who owns the Italian seafood restaurant Coda del Pesce on the building's upper floor, has leased the 2,400-square-foot site and plans to open an oyster bar, according to Jim Moring of Restaurant Brokers.info, a subsidiary of The Commonwealth Co.

 Vedrinski said he will call the new site Binky's Seaside Oyster and Liquor Bar.
 The name derives from his brother's nickname.
 Vedrinski said when he visits the panhandle of Florida, he notices oyster shacks with funky names and he wanted to mimic that style.